JonathanWenger/pycalib/README.md

 * ImageNet 2012

 Due to the size of the data, only a script replicating the experiments is provided.
+The ImageNet validation data can be obtained http://www.image-net.org.

 ## <a name="experiments">Experiments</a>